flink-project/flinkvhdl/README.md

 - For compiling and downloading Quartus Version 13.0.1 Service Pack 1 and Qsys 13.0sp1 is used.
 - The TCL scripts added in the repository are only working with Qsys 13.0sp1!

-Information about the different register maps can be found here: http://wiki.ntb.ch/infoportal/software/flink/subdevices
+Information about available functions and their register maps can be found in: http://flink-project.ch/subdevices